Hagar123-cell/Nti-4-month-Automotive-embedded-systems-projects/Gradutatio-nti-main/README.md

-# Gradutatio-nti
-FOTA WITH CAN - using STM32F103 NOVEMBER 2023
+#FOTA WITH CAN - using STM32F103 NOVEMBER 2023

 • Led the development of a FOTA solution with CAN integration using STM32F103 microcontrollers.
 Key Achievements: